PaulBernier/factomjs/README.md

 ## Usage

-Important: please note than whenever a private address (EntryCredit or Factoid) is needed (typically for signing data), you can either provide a private address or a public address as an argument.
+Important: please note than whenever a private (EntryCredit or Factoid) address is needed in this library (typically for signing data), you can either provide a private address or a public address as an argument.
 If you provide a public address the library will attempt to retrieve the corresponding private address from the wallet.
 Thus providing private address as arguments allow you to not have to run walletd.

 ### Instantiate FactomCli